It's no surprise that a thorough onboarding process is important so new employees settle in well and swiftly in your company. But...

 In Learningbank we are specialized in digital learning - simply because it works.

-The benefits with VR and gamification is that the learning path requires learners to interact instead of passively observe and that increases the ability to actually remember the learning.
+The benefits of VR and gamification are that the learning path requires learners to interact instead of passively observing, which increases the ability to actually remember the learning.